yangchen506/epigraphscraper/databasesetup.md

 NOTE: If homebrew and pip are having problems installing packages, it could be that your permissions on OS X need to be fixed.
 You can easily check and fix your permissions using Apple's "Disk Utility" program.

 *Step 2: Start & stop mySQL server*

-There are a number of ways to start your mysql database:
+There are a number of ways to start your mysql server:

 (1) `mysqld` (starts server regardless of OS being used; not preferred)

 (2) `mysqld_safe` (tries to predict best sql settings and then starts server; still not preferred)

 (3) Use the mysql.server script to start and stop server.
 Simply type at terminal:

-`mysql.server start' (starts server, preferred) `mysql.server stop' (stops server, preferred)
+     `mysql.server start`  (starts server, preferred)

+     `mysql.server stop` (stops server, preferred)

+*Step 3: Creating Users*

+When you first start your sql server, you won't have any users.
+We'll need to add some since you can't do anything in the database except as logged on as a user.

+To log on as the root user into MySQL monitor, type

+`mysql -uroot -p` (in the terminal command line; the default password is blank)

+This will automatically log you in to MySQL monitor (i.e., you will be at the "mysql>" prompt).
+Now we can create a user account for normal usage by typing:

+`CREATE USER 'collector'@'localhost' IDENTIFIED BY '123456';`  (This identifies a user "collector" with a password "123456")

+Note that the user and the password must match what is specified by epigrapscraper.py script.
+Now we need our "collector" account to do stuff to the database so we should

+`GRANT ALL PRIVILEGES ON *.* TO 'collector'@'localhost' WITH GRANT OPTION;`

-*Step 3: Create a user account in the database*
+*Step 4: Create a database*

-`create user collector@localhost' identified by '123456';`

-(Here you can change, but you need also change the code too)

-`grant all privileges on EPIDB.* to collector@localhost;`

-`quit;`
+At "mysql>" prompt and logged on as "root" user, create a database named "EPIDB" by typing

+`CREATE DATABASE EPIDB;`

+You can see all the existing databases on the MySQL server via

+`SHOW DATABASES`